 - How to Draw Water: Drawing Water the Right Way

-- How to Protect and Preserve Your Drawings
+- How to Protect and Preserve Your Pencil Drawings Properly

 - 7 Types of Contour Drawing Explained: Quick and Easy

 - How to Prevent your Drawing from Smudging.

 - What’s the Right Paper for Pencil Drawing?

 - How to Draw Faster: 14 Expert Tips For Sketching at Speed

 Find an ONLINE COURSE that suits you on the courses page

 Hi, my name’s Kevin and I’m a real person!